AlexanderMarriott/milestone-project-1/readme/README.md

 ## Contact

-Reach out to me at alexmarriott590@gmail.com for any enqiries about web design or having a site built for yourself.
+Reach out to me at alexmarriott590@gmail.com for any enquiries about web design or having a site built for yourself.

 ## Acknowledgements